For the Love of Gardening

 If you depend on your garden to give you a jolt of energy, then you might choose vibrant reds, yellows and oranges…

-When you find some garden designs you like, make room for lots of perennials… they come up every year, which saves planting them every Spring.
-However the down side of that is that if you only plant perennials, your garden will look much the same from year to year….Think also, about planting some trees in your garden.
+When you plan your garden, make room for lots of perennials… they come up every year, which saves planting them every Spring.
+However the down side of that is that if you only plant perennials, your garden will look much the same from year to year….so add trees, shrubs and, annuals.

-So make room for annuals too.
-They will provide a lot of the colour in your garden and guess what?
-You can change the look of your flowerbeds from year to year by changing the colour of your annuals… win-win….
+Annuals provide a lot of the colour in your garden and you can change the look of your flowerbeds from year to year by changing the colour of your annuals… it's win-win….
 How great is that?

 When all is said and done, your garden plan depends mostly on how you want to feel in your spaces – and if you plant for that feeling, the design will follow naturally.
 If you want order and symmetry, your garden will have straight lines and present with a calm and formal look.

 If you want your eye to roam around your garden, stopping in nooks and hidden spots, then you will have lots of curves, focal points and winding paths to lure you into those spaces.